 continued

-POP Pop Top of Return Stack (
+POP Pop Top of Return Stack Pop Top of Return Stack

-Syntax POP
+Syntax POP POP

 Status Affected None

-Encoding 0000 0000 0000 0110
+Encoding 0000 0000 0000 0000 0110

-Description previous value that was off the return stack and is pushed onto the return st e the return stack to incor tack.
-This instruction is pr ovided to enable the
+Description previous value that was The TOS value is pulled off the return stack and is discarded.
+The TOS value then becomes the previous value that was pushed onto the return stack.
+This instruction is provided to enable the user to properly manage the return stack to incorporate a software stack (see the PUSH instruction description).

 Words 1

 Cycles 1